Contact Coach Zack at firstname.lastname@example.org or 619-594-0650

 Bill Zack was named head coach of the Aztec Rowing program on June 11, 2013.
-Zack comes to The Mesa after a highly successful stint as the head coach at the University of Portland for the past two years.
+Zack comes to The Mesa after a highly successful stint as the head coach at the University of Portland.

 During Zack's time with the Pilots, he was responsible for the transition of the team from club to varsity status.
 At the 2013 West Coast Conference (WCC) Championships, the Pilots tied for third in the point standings in only their second year of competition.
 Zack also coached three rowers who were recognized a part of WCC Rowing all-conference teams, 12 Collegiate Rowing Coaches Association (CRCA) national scholar-athletes, four members of the WCC Rowing all-academic team and 15 WCC Rowing all-academic team honorable mention recipients.